ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 ```

 ###  Recursive variants (used for trees)
-Variants can be recursive, and the common use for this is to define tree
+Variants can be recursive, and one common use for this is to define tree
 structures.
-This really is where the expressive power of functional
+This is where the expressive power of functional
 languages come into their own:

 ```ocamltop